OpenTechSchool/html-css-beginners/core/portfolio.md

 		text-align: center;
 	}

-We don't really need to style the footer but is nice to give to it a space to breath with a margin-top: 50px.
+We don't really need to style the footer but it is nice to give it some space to breathe with a margin-top: 50px.
-Than we just set the alignament of the text in the p tag as center.
+Then we just set the alignament of the text in the p tag as center.
-That's all what we need for the footer.
+That's all we need for the footer.

 ## Box Model and fonts

 Finally we start to build our content.
 First of all some structure.
-We said we are going to design two coloum design, one coloum is a kind of sidebar and this tag is called aside and the other one, the most important one, is a section wrapping up several articles.
+We are going to have a two-column
+design: one column is a kind of sidebar and this tag is called aside and the other one, the most important one, is a section wrapping up several articles.
-In order to have more control on this two-coloum design, contain all of it in a div.content and give to it some basic CSS, as we already did it for the wrap div.
+In order to have more control of this two-column design, wrap all of it in a div.content and give it some basic CSS, as we already did it for the wrap div.

-tips: When you are not sure if your CSS is working in the properly way and you want to check exactly the size, margins or else of your element, give to it a casual background-color, so it display the element is all it's size.
+Tips: When you are not sure if your CSS is working in the proper way and you want to check exactly the size, margins or something else of your element, give it a casual background color, so that it displays the entire element.

 	<div class="content">
 		<aside>